toebeann/gib/README.md

    it for you.

    Go ahead and open a Finder window in the unzipped BepInEx folder, so that you can see the file `run_bepinex.sh`.

+   **ℹ️** _In some cases the shell script to load BepInEx may be named something else, e.g. `start_game_bepinex.sh` - in this case you will need to rename it to `run_bepinex.sh` for gib to recognise it._

    Leave this Finder window open - you'll want to come back to it later.

    <img width="920" alt="A screenshot of Finder window open at the location of BepInEx's run_bepinex.sh " src="https://github.com/toebeann/gib/assets/45315526/8b961265-2fd2-4017-85fb-2c91369a825f">